 To that end, here are some essential features to look for in a food distribution solution.

-Hybrid routing: More specifically than just route optimization—food wholesalers (like other B2B companies) need routing tools that can help them balance the needs of recurring customers with the need to maintain agility.
+More specifically than just route optimization—food wholesalers (like other B2B companies) need delivery routing software that can help them balance the needs of recurring customers with the need to maintain agility.
 Purely dynamic routing isn’t well suited to recurring orders, but purely static routing can’t accommodate last minute changes or provide true optimization.
 Food wholesalers need to find a solution that offers the best of both worlds.

 The logistics involved in food distribution are more challenging to handle than other products.
 After all, there are many food products that are perishable and if not handled properly can put consumers and the public at risk.
 Food businesses, however, can overcome many of the distribution challenges with the help of the right food distribution logistics software.